mui/material-ui/docs/pages/blog/2021-q2-update.md

 ### Core components

 - 🚀 Get v5 stable out!
 At this point, v5-alpha has about [1%](https://npm-stat.com/charts.html?package=%40material-ui%2Fstyled-engine&package=%40material-ui%2Fcore&from=2020-06-22&to=2021-06-22) of the downloads of v4.
   It has a lot of accumulated value not being realized.
-We aim to for 25% of the community to have migrated by the end of the quarter.
+We're aiming for 25% of the community to have migrated by the end of the quarter.
 - ♨️ Fix the friction the community has during the upgrade to v5.
   We want to make the upgrade feel painless.
 - ⚛️ Support [React 18](https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html).
 [Sebastian](https://github.com/eps1lon) is part of the React [Working Group](https://github.com/reactwg/react-18/discussions), focusing on making us ready ahead of time.